Edward Sadlowski: United Steelworkers of America presidential race

 After Sadlowski won the district director election, he traveled around the country talking to steelworker groups about whether to run for international president.
-The international offered Sadlowski a deal.
-They would give him the staff he wanted in his district and would stay out of the district's political affairs.
-In return they wanted Sadlowski to stay out of international union politics.
+The international offered Sadlowski a deal to give him the staff he wanted in his district and would stay out of the district's political affairs.
+In return, it wanted Sadlowski to stay out of international union politics.
 Sadlowski rejected the deal, commenting:

 Sadlowski became a candidate for president of the Steelworkers in 1977, running at the head of a reformist slate (Steelworkers Fightback).
 During the campaign he liked to say, "There is a fire in the steelworker union and I'm not going to piss on it."

 During the 1977 election, Sadlowski ran against Lloyd McBride, who received substantial support from union officers and staff.
 The international denied Sadlowski access to all membership lists.
-Since the Steelworkers Union represents many jobs which are not steel related, Sadlowski sent union activists from Chicago around the country to help campaign at many of these locals.
-During the campaign Sadlowski gave a controversial interview with Penthouse magazine, in which he said he would not want his children to work in a steel mill:
+Since the Steelworkers Union represents many jobs that are not related to steel, Sadlowski sent union activists from Chicago around the country to help campaign at many of those locals.
+During the campaign Sadlowski gave a controversial interview with Penthouse magazine in which he said he would not want his children to work in a steel mill:

 About 580,000 of the union's 1.4 million members voted.
 McBride won with 328,000 to Sadlowski's 249,000 votes, but Sadlowski beat McBride in the large steel locals.
 He also won in the United States-based locals, but the vote in Canada was overwhelmingly for McBride (McBride had a Canadian, Lynn Williams, running on his slate for international secretary).
-Canada also did not have labor law fraud protections that exist in the U.S.
+Canada also did not have the labor law fraud protections that exist in the U.S.

 Sadlowski had raised donations from both inside and outside the union.
 His enemies had charged that if he was elected outsiders would run the union, and Sadlowski's failure to respond forcibly may have cost him many votes.
 When the USWA at their 1978 convention outlawed such donations, Sadlowski sued to overturn the union rule on First Amendment grounds.
 Although he initially won his case at the federal district and appellate court levels, the U.S. Supreme Court overturned the rulings in 1982.